alisaifee/coredis/docs/source/handbook/modules.rst

   # query the count for multiple entries
   assert (1, 2, 0) == await client.cms.query("sketch", ["a", "b", "c"])

-For more details refer to the API documentation for :class:`~coredis.modules.filters.CountMinSketch`
+For more details refer to the API documentation for :class:`~coredis.modules.CountMinSketch`

 TopK
 ====